ansonjwhe/NESBomberman/README.md

 - 3 = breakable item blocks
 - 4 = spawned enemies

+### Players
+- 1 player controls: WASD + spacebar
+- 2 player controls: WASD + '1' and arrow keys + '/'
+- Kick powerup allows player to kick bombs in a straight path
+- Boots powerup increases player movement speed

 ### Bombs
 - Flame powerup increases blast length
 - Bomb powerup increases number of bombs that can be placed
 - Pierce powerup allows blast to pierce through breakable item blocks
 - Bombs can trigger other bombs through chain detonation
 - Bombs are immobile once placed, unless player has the Kick powerup
+-
+### Enemies
+Chooses a random direction to move in at each intersection, will not backtrack on straightaways

-### Players
+### Items
-- 1 player controls: WASD + spacebar
-- 2 player controls: WASD + '1' and arrow keys + '/'
-- Kick powerup allows player to kick bombs in a straight path
-- Boots powerup increases player movement speed
+- Dropped from breakable item blocks
+- Breakeable item block icon in player banner indicates number of items picked up
+- Spawn rate decreases with the number of items picked up
+- Start the level with the same number of powerups as the level number
+- Pierce and Kick are passive abilities that do no stack
+- All other powerups stack

 ### Score Modifiers
 - kill: +1000 * (combo ^ 2), combo is # of kills with single bomb